rahulkhand/pacman/readme.txt

 Conversely in revenge mode, the next level is triggered by losing lives and the game over screen is triggered by 0 dots remaining.
 The same cheatcodes still apply, but in reverse order of course.

-Pressing 'r' at the beginning of a round can change the map, but this function doesn't work at any other time, ironically to prevent cheating.
+Pressing 'r' at the beginning of a round can change the map.
+Pressing 'c' will change map colors.

 Note: I recommend using a computer that is plugged in and is relatively fast.